Ada-Developers-Academy/core-unit-3/react-components/components.md

 export default App;
 ```

-Note that Sofia has replaced `App`'s returned JSX to something more minimal and appropriate to her project.
+Note that Sofia has replaced `App`'s returned JSX with something more minimal and appropriate to her project.
 She's also deleted any unused import statements.

 ### Verify